misje/opencti-wazuh-connector/docs/source/troubleshooting.rst

 - The IPv4/IPv6 :term:`SCO` contains a private IP address, and the settings says to ignore these

-Set the :ref:`log level <enable-debug-logs>` to at least *info* and inspect the logs if you want to understand why an entity has no queryable data.
+Set the :ref:`log level <enable-debug-logs>` to at least *info* and :ref:`inspect the logs <search-logs>` if you want to understand why an entity has no queryable data.

 "No hits found"
 ---------------